First of all, What are Symmetrical and Asymmetrical Connections?

 Pros of an Asymmetrical Connection

-Price.
+- Price.
 Asymmetrical connections are almost always less expensive.

-Bottom Line: What’s best for my business?
+What’s Best for my Business?